...

 The debate about reparations for Indigenous People is complex and contentious.
 There are those who argue that reparations are necessary to right the wrongs of the past and to provide a measure of justice to Indigenous people.
 There are also those who argue that reparations are not a viable solution and that they will not address the underlying issues of colonialism and oppression.

-Asian Countries and Their First People
+Asian Countries and Their First Peoples

-So why did the European influence in places like the United States, Canada, The Caribbean, French Polynesia, New Zealand and Australia have such an impact in introducing European beliefs on First Peoples cultures and religions, but not so much in Asia?
+So why did the European influence in places like the United States, Canada, the Caribbean, French Polynesia, New Zealand, and Australia have such an impact in introducing European beliefs on First Peoples’ cultures and religions, but not so much in Asia?

 We have pondered this question.
-What we have come to believe is that the Buddhist and Hindu religious practices are much stronger in uniting the First Peoples of the Asian Countries than the Polynesian, Aboriginal and American Indian First Peoples cultures .
+What we have come to believe is that the Buddhist and Hindu religious practices are much stronger in uniting the First Peoples of the Asian Countries than the Polynesian, Aboriginal, and American Indian First Peoples cultures.

 Reparations for Indigenous People